 Git is a popular distributed version control system used by many development teams around the world.
-It allows you to track progress and revision history across projects & teams.
 There are multiple ways to download & configure git in Linux.
 In this article, we will look at how to install git in Ubuntu.
 You can either install it as a package on debian/ubuntu system, or from source.
 We will look at both these methods in detail.

 How To Install git in Ubuntu